Zymergen: Ginkgo Sale and 56% Trust Recovery

 Zymergen filed chapter 11 on October 3, 2023 in Delaware after product commercialization failures, post-IPO securities litigation, and sustained cash burn consumed the roughly $530 million raised in its April 2021 IPO.
 The company sold its assets to Ginkgo Bioworks and Pivot Bio through a court-supervised process, and a liquidation plan was confirmed on February 5, 2024.

-Ginkgo Bioworks, Inc. and Pivot Bio, Inc. were named as the two successful bidders in December 2023.
-The court entered sale orders on December 21, 2023, with separate orders governing the Pivot Bio and Ginkgo transactions.
+Ginkgo Bioworks, Inc. and Pivot Bio, Inc. were named as the two successful bidders on December 14, 2023.
+The court entered sale orders on December 21, 2023, with separate orders governing the Pivot Bio and Ginkgo transactions; Ginkgo later reported the acquisition in its SEC filings as part of its 2024 acquisition and divestiture activity.

 What are creditors recovering in the Zymergen bankruptcy?